Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: Preliminaries

-In between these poles, some studies have used string features in auxiliary roles.
-Dahl et al.~\cite{dahl2015} included hashed printable strings as part of their input feature histograms, showing how string content can be aggregated but abstracted away.
-Dambra et al.~\cite{dambra2023}, in a comprehensive comparison of static and dynamic features, observed that string-based indicators offered marginal but non-negligible improvements—highlighting their potential when carefully filtered and combined.
+Between these works, some studies have used string features in auxiliary roles.
+Dahl et al.~\cite{dahl2015} included hashed printable strings as part of their input feature histograms, showing that string content can be aggregated but also abstracted away.
+Dambra et al.~\cite{dambra2023}, in a comprehensive comparison of static and dynamic features, observed that string-based indicators provided marginal but meaningful improvements, highlighting their potential when carefully filtered and combined.

-Other studies, such as Siddiqui et al.~\cite{siddiqui2016} and Wilhelm et al.~\cite{wilhelm2023}, explicitly avoided string usage in favor of richer statistical or evasive behavior representations.
-Siddiqui et al. focused on entropy and opcode-level features for family classification, while Wilhelm et al. built classifiers on abstracted behavior summaries, useful against evasive samples.

-More recent work by Aonzo et al.~\cite{aonzo2023} explored human-versus-machine feature reliance and revealed that strings, although not used explicitly as input, surfaced in the sandbox reports referenced by both humans and models.
-This suggests that string-level cues continue to inform decision-making—even if implicitly.
+Other studies like Siddiqui et al.~\cite{siddiqui2016} and Wilhelm et al.~\cite{wilhelm2023} explicitly avoided using strings in favor of richer statistical or behavior-based representations.
+Siddiqui et al. focused on entropy and opcode-level features for family classification, while Wilhelm et al. built classifiers on abstracted behavior summaries, which are useful against evasive samples.
+Recent work by Aonzo et al.~\cite{aonzo2023} explored human-versus-machine feature reliance and found that strings, although not explicitly used as input, appeared in the sandbox reports referenced by both humans and models.
+This suggests that string-level cues continue to inform decision-making, even if only implicitly.

-Finally, the Bogdan et al's DGA-focused work~\cite{raid2024} illustrates an emerging focus on network-level string-like patterns.
-By modeling character-level features of dynamically generated domains, it draws on ideas similar to binary string analysis but shifts the focus from executable internals to observable traffic.